-If the holder of an Airside Vehicle Operator's Permit does not agree with the decision of the sanctions committee, they must send a letter to the Director of Security and the Operational Control Centre within seven days of the committee's ruling.
-The director may organize a meeting to give the holder the opportunity to plead their case.
-The director's decision is final and non-negotiable.
+If the holder of an Airside Vehicle Operator's Permit does not agree with the decision of the sanctions committee, they must send a letter to the Vice-president, Operations within seven days of the committee's ruling.
+A meeting may be organized to give the holder the opportunity to plead their case.
+The Vice-president's decision is final and non-negotiable.